fierro-matias/stochastic-analysis-of-waste-characterization/README.md

 Proximate Analysis (PA) and Elemental Analysis (EA) data are reported as provided in the original sources and subsequently normalized to a common representative basis to ensure comparability.

+HHV is usually experimentally reported along with PA and/or EA, and analyzed independently.
 ---

 ## Repository structure